Joshua-W-Adams/aws_infrastructure_boilerplate/services/security/security.md

 - only allow access to premium content from signed in users
 - allow users to upload files to buckets (e.g. profile photo)

+Configured by specification of the:
+- expiration
+- trusted signers
+- ip ranges

+# Cookies

+A cookie is a piece of data stored in the client/user brower.

+Cookies can be used to store entire application state.

+Session is simply a cookie with a session id attached.
+This lets the server manage whether this id is authenticated or not and store application state on the server.

+Another method of authentication management for resources.
+Except the cookie can be used for accessing multi files or resources.